aws/constructs/API.md

 #### unlock() <a id="constructs-node-unlock"></a>

-Unlocks this costruct and allows mutations (adding children).
+Unlocks this construct and allows mutations (adding children).

 ```ts
 unlock(): void